crdoconnor/dumbyaml/README.rst

 indeed, declarative data of any kind.

-However, the "smarter" features are often confusing and make YAML both scary for non-programmers and ugly for programmers.
+However, the "smarter" features are often confusing and make YAML both scary for non-programmers and ugly for programmers and its weak implicit typing is confusing.

 As Tim Berners Lee said::